fxbriol/fxbriol.github.io/_pages/supervision.md

 ## PhD Students

-**Before Applying** When getting in touch, please make sure to highlight your research interests and how these align with my own based on my recent publications.
+**Before Applying** I usually prefer to be contacted via email before a formal application is submitted.
+When getting in touch, please make sure to highlight your research interests and how these align with my own based on my recent publications.

 **Application Process** After our initial discussion you might be interested to get details on the application process for PhDs at UCL.
 For this, please have a look at [the UCL graduate study guide](https://www.ucl.ac.uk/prospective-students/graduate/applying-graduate-study/what-you-need-complete-application) on this process.
 You can also find tips on writing a convincing research statement on [this page](https://www.ucl.ac.uk/prospective-students/graduate/sites/prospective-students_graduate/files/potential-supervisor.pdf).